Google Analytics vs. Adobe Analytics - Data Processing & Configuration

 About QA2L

 QA2L is a data governance platform specializing in the automated validation of tracking tags/pixels.
-We focus on making it easy to automate even the most complicated user journeys / flows and to QA all your KPIs in a robust set of tests that is a breeze to maintain.
+We focus on making it easy to automate even the most complicated user journeys / flows and to QA all your KPIs in a robust set of tests that's a breeze to maintain.
+We take a smart, targeted approach to issue discovery via auto-selective site audits and scans and can help your organization on the path of improved data governance and data quality.

 Contact Us